pyOpenSci/python-package-guide/tests/run-tests.md

 :::{note} Nox Installations

-When you use nox to run tests across different Python versions, nox will create and manage individual `venv` environments for each Python version that you specify in the nox function.
-It will setup everything that you need to run tests in each environment for you.
+When you install and use nox to run tests across different Python versions, nox will create and manage individual `venv` environments for each Python version that you specify in the nox function.

+Nox will manage each environment on it's own.
 :::

 Nox can also be used for other development tasks such as building